dgerabagi/data-curation-environment/flattened_repo.md

 ## 3. Technical Implementation Plan

-### Phase 1: UI Placeholders (Current Cycle)

-1.  **`parallel-copilot.view/view.tsx`:**
-    *   Add placeholder elements in the UI to display the token counts and similarity score.
-    *   Raw response token count: Calculate and display this on the frontend via `rawContent.length / 4`.
-    *   Parsed file metrics: Display static placeholder text in the code viewer header.

-### Phase 2: Backend Logic & Integration (Future Cycle)

-1.  **New IPC Channel:**
+1.  **IPC Channel:**
-    *   Create `ClientToServerChannel.RequestFileComparison`.
+    *   `ClientToServerChannel.RequestFileComparison` was created.
     *   Payload: `{ filePath: string; modifiedContent: string; }`.
     *   Response channel: `ServerToClientChannel.SendFileComparison`.
     *   Payload: `{ originalTokens: number; modifiedTokens: number; similarity: number; }`.

-2.  **Backend (`fs.service.ts`):**
+2.  **Backend (`file-operation.service.ts`):**
-    *   Implement `handleFileComparisonRequest`.
+    *   `handleFileComparisonRequest` was implemented.
-    *   It will read the content of the original `filePath` from the workspace.
+    *   It reads the content of the original `filePath` from the workspace.
-    *   It will calculate the token count for the original content.
-    *   It will calculate the token count for the `modifiedContent` received in the payload.
+    *   It calculates the token count for the original content and the `modifiedContent` received in the payload using `content.length / 4`.
-    *   It will compute a similarity score.
-A simple and effective algorithm for this is the **Sørensen-Dice coefficient** on sets of n-grams (e.g., 2-grams) from each string.
+    *   It computes a similarity score using the Sørensen-Dice coefficient algorithm located in `src/common/utils/similarity.ts`.
-    *   It will send the results back to the client via `SendFileComparison`.
+    *   It sends the results back to the client via `SendFileComparison`.

 3.  **Frontend (`parallel-copilot.view/view.tsx`):**
-    *   When a file is selected for viewing (`setSelectedFilePath`), send the `RequestFileComparison` message.
+    *   When a file is selected for viewing (`setSelectedFilePath`), a `RequestFileComparison` message is sent.
-    *   Create new state variables to hold the comparison results: `const [comparisonMetrics, setComparisonMetrics] = useState(null);`.
+    *   A state variable, `comparisonMetrics`, holds the returned results.
-    *   The message handler for `SendFileComparison` will update this state.
+    *   The message handler for `SendFileComparison` updates this state.
-    *   The UI will be updated to render the live data from the `comparisonMetrics` state instead of the placeholders.
+    *   The UI in the code viewer header renders the live data from the `comparisonMetrics` state.
 </file>

 <file path="src/Artifacts/A55.
 DCE - FSService Refactoring Plan.md">